 With our accommodation in Hong Kong booked in advance, all we still needed to do was to find a cost effective way of getting from Hong Kong International airport to the center of Kowloon…

-If you enjoyed London Airport Transfers, you may also like:
+If you enjoyed London Airport Transfers, check out our Bali & Lembongan 2-island itinerary.
+You may also like: